-The cryptographic module is accessed directly (i.e., electrically) via either the Trusted Path PIN Entry Device (PED) serial interface or via the PCI-e communications interface.
-The module provides secure key generation and storage for symmetric keys and asymmetric key pairs along with symmetric and asymmetric cryptographic services.
+A cryptographic module is accessed directly (i.e., electrically) via either the Trusted Path PIN Entry Device (PED) serial interface or via the PCI communications interface.
+A module provides secure key generation and storage for symmetric keys and asymmetric key pairs along with symmetric and asymmetric cryptographic services.
 Access to key material and cryptographic services for users and user application software is provided through the PKCS #11 programming interface.
-The module may host multiple user definitions or "partitions" that are cryptographically separated and are presented as "virtual tokens" to user applications.
+A module may host multiple user definitions or "partitions" that are cryptographically separated and are presented as "virtual tokens" to user applications.
 Each partition must be separately authenticated in order to make it available for use.

-This Security Policy is specifically written for the Luna PCI-e cryptographic module in a Trusted Path Authentication (FIPS Level 3) configuration.
+This Security Policy is specifically written for the Luna PCI cryptographic module in a Trusted Path Authentication (FIPS Level 3) configuration.

-&lt;sup>1 Also known as the K5e.
+&lt;sup>1 Also known as the K5.